islaterm/potatskell/README.md

-First assignment of the course *CC5115 - Programación Funcional* from the *Computer Sciences Department* of the *Facultad de Ciencias Físicas y Matemáticas de la Universidad de Chile* dictated by the professor *Federico Olmedo*.
+First assignment of the course *CC5115 - Programación Funcional* from the *Computer Sciences Department* of the *Facultad de Ciencias Físicas y Matemáticas de la Universidad de Chile* dictated by professor *Federico Olmedo*.